 Attendance: Students are expected to arrive punctually for all class sessions, including those immediately preceding or following a College break.
 Attendance will be recorded regularly.
-If you are unable to attend class on any given day, please notify your instructor as soon as possible.
+If you are unable to attend class on any given day, please notify your instructor-in advance if possible.